-15.2.1 Unless otherwise provided for in this Ordinance, after a request for a variance has been denied by the Director of Public Works, the Owner/Applicant may appeal to the Board of County Commissioners for a waiver of these regulations where compliance would be a practical impossibility.
-In the granting of waivers, the Board of County Commissioners shall weigh the benefits or hardships against the general standards and objectives of this Ordinance, and may require such conditions that will, in its judgment, substantially secure the objectives of the standards or requirements so varied or modified.
+15.2.1.
+Unless otherwise provided for in this ordinance, after a request for a variance has been denied by the director of public works or approved with conditions, the owner/applicant may appeal to the Planning and Zoning Board.
+The Planning and Zoning Board shall hear the appeal within thirty (30) days of receipt of the appeal.
+The appeal form shall be approved by the County Attorney. board of county commissioners for a waiver of these regulations where compliance would be a practical impossibility.
+In the granting of waivers, the board of county commissioners shall weigh The Planning and Zoning Board shall schedule the hearing as set forth herein and consider the benefits or hardships against the general standards and objectives of this ordinance, and may require such conditions that will, in its judgment, substantially secure the objectives of the standards or requirements so varied or modified.